Jose Miranda Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in the league.

-- The Royals' 5.26 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.35).

-- The Royals rank 24th in baseball in home runs given up (34 total, 1.4 per game).
+- Royals pitchers combine to give up the fifth-most home runs in baseball (36 total, 1.4 per game).

-- The Royals are sending Greinke (0-3) to make his sixth start of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts in 27 1/3 innings pitched.
+- The Royals are sending Lyles (0-4) to the mound to make his sixth start of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts in 31 1/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Angels, when the righty threw five innings, surrendering four earned runs while giving up seven hits.
+- The right-hander's last appearance was on Sunday against the Los Angeles Angels, when he tossed six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.